What kind of Animals are Shown at the GCFFY?

 Gratiot County Fair for Youth.
 We recommend that you do your research and chose an animal that fits your educational and showing goals.

-Poultry Judging is 9 a.m., Monday, July 14in the Small Animal Barn.
+Poultry Judging is 9 a.m., Tuesday, July 14 in the Small Animal Barn.

 Poultry (chickens, turkeys, ducks, geese, and wildfowl) are exhibited in the Small Animal Barn through the week.

-The Beef Show is 5 p.m., Tuesday, July 15, in the Covered Arena Market classes and Showmanship Classes will be on the same day.
+The Beef Show is 6 p.m., Wednesday, July 15, in the Covered Arena.
+Market classes and Showmanship Classes will be on the same day.

 The Market Feeder Beef Show is 2 p.m., Wednesday, July 15 in the Covered Arena.